 Our Neurosurgeons are Nationally Recognized

-Our neurosurgery program has ranked among the country’s top programs, according to U.S. News & World Report, for several years running.
+The Children's National Health System Division of Neurosurgery is consistently ranked among the country’s top programs according to U.S. News & World Report.
 Our board-certified pediatric neurosurgeons bring decades of experience and a compassionate touch to each procedure.

 One of the Most Experienced Neurosurgery Teams in the Country

-The neurosurgery team at Children’s National Health System is among the most experienced in the nation.
-We have performed thousands of surgeries and are dedicated to giving your child the best possible care before, during, and after his or her procedure.
+Our Neurosurgery team is among the most experienced in the nation.
+We have performed thousands of surgeries and are dedicated to giving your child the best possible care before, during and after his or her procedure.

-- Results (outcomes): Children with rare and medically complex conditions, such as brachial plexus palsy and brain tumors, achieve exceptional outcomes at Children’s National.
-In other words, our patients experience fewer complications, go home sooner, and maintain long-term symptom relief.
+- Successful outcomes.
+Children with rare and medically complex conditions, such as brachial plexus palsy and brain tumors, achieve exceptional outcomes at Children’s National.
+Our patients experience fewer complications, go home sooner and maintain long-term symptom relief.

 Minimally Invasive Neurosurgery